-Learn how to use dynamic columns for
+Learn how to use dynamic columns for semi-structured data

 In part one, we explain step-by-step how to support semi-structured data with dynamic columns – columns created on demand, and for a single row – using a practical use case with sample data and queries for everything from creating, reading and querying dynamic columns to enforcing data integrity with check constraints and functions.